All Our Asias: Reception

 Several critics cited All Our Asias as one of the best games of the year, including developer Nina Freeman, writing for Giant Bomb, and Danielle Riendeau of Vice.
-All Our Asias also received a Honorable Mention for the Nuovo Award at the 2019 Independent Games Festival.
+All Our Asias also received an Honorable Mention for the Nuovo Award at the 2019 Independent Games Festival.

 Describing the game as "thought-provoking" and involving "emotionally complex storytelling", Allegra Frank of Polygon considered the game was able to transcend its "odd premise" and resonated with is depiction of second-generation immigrants navigating the "big gulf" in how they relate to their parents.
 Julie Muncy of Wired stated that Han-Tani's self-inclusion in the game lent the game a "personal" tone and "quiet insistence" that demonstrated the "power games can have when artists take responsibility for their creation".
 Stating the game as "one of the most beautiful game's played in recent memory", Patricia Hernandez of Kotaku focused praise on the game's style and artistic direction, comparing it to the PlayStation 2 title Shin Megami Tensei III: Nocturne and stating that "by leaving out unnecessary details, the player has to interpret everything they see, making the game feel more personal somehow".
 Yussef Cole of Unwinnable, found the game's message resonant and powerful, stating that their experience with the game, as with Yuito's with his father, encouraged "finding new closeness with our families and our communities, and better understanding our place within them".